 Read the Bureau of Labor Statistics Employment Situation Summary

 The Federal Reserve Bank of St. Louis reported in December that the US federal debt exceeded the nation’s gross domestic product by 3.8 percent at the end of the third quarter in 2017.
 This is up from 3.1 percent in the second quarter.
 What does this mean?
 The best measurement for a debt’s affordability, whether it is a family purchasing a new home, a business, or a country, is the relationship between debt and income.
 The US national debt now exceeds its income and the trend is becoming more alarming.
 In 2016, Germany’s ratio was approximately 68%, and the UK’s was 88%.
 Countries that recently had financial problems had higher debt ratios.
 Greece was estimated at 181% and Italy’s debt ratio equaled 132%.
 In 2015, Japan debt to GDP ratio was a whopping 238%.
-The large debt is one reason the Japanese have had minimal growth for over a decade.
+The large debt is one reason the Japanese economy has experienced minimal growth for over a decade.
 (Unless otherwise noted, these are 2016 estimates.
 Source: CountryEconomy.com